ashishps1/awesome-low-level-design/README.md

   <a href="https://blog.algomaster.io/">Join Free Newsletter</a>
 </p>

 This repository contains resources to learn Low Level Design (LLD) / Object Oriented Design (OOD) and prepare for interviews.
+It covers OOP fundamentals, design patterns, UML, concurrency and commonly asked interview questions.

 👉 For a better and more comprehensive experience, checkout the [LLD page at AlgoMaster.io](https://algomaster.io/learn/lld)